Although they’re all designed to catch menstrual blood, menstrual cups can take a variety of forms.

 Your menstrual cup may become discolored after a period of use depending on how you treat it, so the choice of color can be something to think about.

-For example, a darker color will make this discoloration less noticeable than on a white cup.
+For example, a darker color will make this discoloration less noticeable than on a clear cup.

 But on the other hand, if you’re like me and prefer things to be fresh and clean, you may decide to pick a color that lets you know when it’s time to buy a new one.